 “To have three rookie quarterbacks with winning records this year, it’s really hard to explain,” said Redskins coach Mike Shanahan, who credited more sophisticated passing offenses at the college level.
 “They have the ability to come in and really learn the system in the offseason.
 Twenty years ago, you never had an opportunity like that.
 A lot of these guys are coming out ready to go.”

 Luck, the first pick in the 2012 NFL draft, set a league record for passing yards by a rookie with 4,374 in leading the Colts to an 11-5 record.
 Indianapolis, which went 2-14 a year ago, is the second team in NFL history to win at least 11 games following a season with two or fewer victories.

 Griffin, drafted second, had the highest rookie quarterback rating in league history, completing 65.6 percent of his passes for 3,200 yards, 20 touchdowns and five interceptions.
 He also rushed for a rookie quarterback-record 815 yards in leading the Redskins to a 10-6 record and their first division title since 1999.

 “Our coaches didn’t baby me,” Griffin said during a news conference.
 “They threw everything at me and made me learn on the fly.”

-Griffin has also had off-field success, with the best- selling jersey in the NFL and endorsements including Subway Restaurants, Adidas AG (ADS) and PepsiCo Inc. (PEP)’s Gatorade.
+Griffin has also had off-field success, with the best- selling jersey in the NFL and endorsements including Subway Restaurants, Adidas AG (ADS) and PepsiCo Inc. (PEP:US)’s Gatorade.